-The Project comprises the development of Warehouses 'S1', 'S2', 'S3', 'S5' and 'S6', located within the southern portion of the MPW footprint (see Figure 1-1).
-Warehouse locations are identified in Figure 1-2.
+The Project comprises the development of Warehouses 'S1', 'S2', 'S4', and 'S5', within the southern portion of the MPW footprint (see Figure 1-1).
 The existing Bushmaster Avenue provides heavy and light vehicle access to the western side of the Project site.
 This Addendum covers the construction of the warehouses, and also ancillary infrastructure, including offices, hardstands areas, car parking, landscaping, signage and lighting.
-The future tenant(s) for Warehouses S1, S2, S3, S5 and S6 are currently unknown, and so further details on future warehouse fit outs, for example chemical, fuels, dangerous goods handling and storage, are currently not available.